Daniel Amartey: Leicester City

 On 22 January 2016, Amartey joined Premier League side Leicester City on a four-and-a-half-year contract for a fee around the region of up to £6 million.
 In his first season in his new country, Amartey featured five times as his team Leicester City won the Premier League title.
 He made his debut for the club on 27 February 2016, in 1–0 home league win over Norwich City.

 In the 2016–17 season, Amartey became a first team regular following the departure of N'Golo Kanté. partnering teammate Danny Drinkwater in the central midfield role.
 While his workrate roughly equalled Kanté's, he has been unable to match his tackles and interceptions.
 On 14 September 2016, Amartey started in his Champions League debut for Leicester in a 3–0 away win over Club Brugge in the group stage.
 Amartey scored his first goal for Leicester in an 88th-minute equaliser away at Stoke City on 17 December 2016, salvaging a 2–2 draw.
 On 8 February 2017, just over 12 hours after returning to Leicester from international duty, Amartey played 120 minutes (including AET) in a 3–1 FA Cup fourth-round replay win over Derby County.

 In October 2018, Amartey broke his ankle in a game against West Ham United, ruling him out for the rest of the 2018–19 season.

 Out of action for nearly a year, the closest Amartey came to a first team return was making the bench for an EFL Cup match against Luton Town in September 2019.
 He made his first team return almost two years after his injury in an EFL Cup match against Arsenal on 23 September 2020, which Leicester lost 2–0.
 Four days later he made his Premier League return when he started away at Manchester City in a 5–2 win.
 On 18 February 2021, Amartey started in his Europa League debut for Leicester in a 0–0 away draw against Slavia Prague in the first leg of the Europa League round of 32 tie.
 On 6 March 2021, Amartey scored his first goal for the Foxes in over four years, heading in a late winner to seal a 2–1 away league win over Brighton & Hove Albion.
-Amartey and Leicester started the 2021–22 season with the 2021 FA Community Shield against Manchester City.
-Amartey played the full match as Iheanacho scored the winning goal, an 89th-minute penalty against his former club.